rcmolina/MaxDuino/README.md

 https://www.va-de-retro.com/foros/viewtopic.php?t=5541&start=9999

-* V1.57 Changed zx81 TSXControl to Speed to avoid polarity problems.
-Better zx81 file loading.
-Removed Amstrad tweaking to slower ID15, so Oricium game now can load in 4 minutes in Oric Atmos (attached to test).
 * V1.56 aka "baby Fran".
 ID19 short implementation to load zx81 tzx files.
 Now you can use TSXControl to speedup loadings.
 * V1.55 support for BBC chunk 0x117 (@vanekp)
 * V1.54 Maintenance release.
 Final byte patched again for Dragon and Coco, got switched when testing in v1.51.